 If you have a vagina, you need to read this!

-Women are slowly becoming more comfortable talking about their vaginal issues.
-However, we still have a long way to go when it comes to understanding our vaginas.
-In this blog, you are about to find out more about your vagina and the bacteria that live there.
-Plus, how to protect the good vaginal bacteria and how to keep your vagina healthy.
+As a society, we are becoming better at talking about vaginal health, but we still have a long way to go when it comes to understanding our vaginas.
+In this blog, you will find out more about the vagina and the bacteria that live there, as well as learning how to protect the delicate vaginal microbiome and keep your vagina happy and healthy.

 The vaginal flora, also known as the vaginal microbiome, is the collective term for the colonies of bacteria that live inside the vagina.
 A healthy, balanced vaginal flora is incredibly important for intimate health.
 Just like the gut, the vagina is home to billions of bacteria and other microorganisms; some good, some bad, and some ‘neutral’.

 The types of bacteria found in the vaginal microflora will vary from individual to individual, but a healthy vaginal microbiome is made up mostly by a genus of bacteria called Lactobacillus.
 In fact, it is estimated that at least 95% of the average vaginal flora should be made up from the Lactobacillus genera of bacteria.
 The following species of probiotic bacteria from the Lactobacillus genus are all typically present in the vagina: Lactobacillus reuteri, Lactobacillus rhamnosus, Lactobacillus crispatus, Lactobacillus gasseri, Lactobacillus iners and Lactobacillus jensenii.
 Transgender men with vaginas undergoing hormone therapy will continue to have Lactobacillus present in the vaginal microbiome, though this is less likely to remain the predominant genus and there is likely to be a greater microbial diversity in the trans vagina1.
 Research into the trans microbiome is still in its infancy, however, and the vast majority of clinical trials have been conducted in cis women.